bazomeister/Python_for_DS/README.md

 ## Session 1: Exercises

 Session 1 focuses on Python basics like printing, variables, loops, lists, and simple functions.
-These tasks help me get comfortable with the core concepts of Python.
+These tasks help me become comfortable with Python's core concepts.

 ### 1. **Print a Greeting**
    - Print a simple greeting message using Python.